staydecent/staydecent.ca/src/entries/blog/2022-12-28-2022-year-in-review/content.md

 As for the new beginning: my partner and I sold our house and moved to a new town!
 This decision was largely guided by intuition and spiritual guidance rather than reason, which has resulted in a jolt of exuberance in both of our lives.
 There seem to be certain moments, at least in my life, where a life decision presents itself with two main paths: the first being one of reason and rationality, which garners support by friends, family, and even society at large; the other is one that eschews reason, yet pulls on you despite all the reason you throw at it.
 When debating internally, you often refer to the reasonable option as the one you "should" choose.
 The other option is the one you "want" for seemingly inexplicable reasons.
 In my experience, following the second path consistently leads to unknown outcomes that exceed whatever I could have dreamed of.

 Otherwise, world events and other external matters played a smaller role for me in the last year.
 I have forgone social media and news in favor of the aforementioned spiritual and personal growth.
 Which, I believe, allows me to remain open and compassionate regardless of the situation at hand.
+I am deeply grateful for my current circumstance that allows personal growth to be such a focus at this time in my life.

 ## Some Favourites from 2022